 Heart disease, cancer, diabetes and Alzheimer’s disease are among the leading causes of death in American men, according to the Centers for Disease Control and Prevention.
-With June being Men’s Health Month and Sunday being Father’s Day, there’s no better time than now for men to start taking control of their health.
+There’s no better time than now for men to start taking control of their health.

 Being healthy isn’t only about caring for ourselves for our own well being, but it’s also about doing so for our loved ones.
-Below are few more tips to help you or the man in your life get back on track to leading a healthier lifestyle:
+Below are few more tips to help you, or the man in your life, get on track to leading a healthier lifestyle:

 Avoid processed food, and focus on eating more fruits, vegetables and lean meats.
 Be sure to also stay away from foods that are high in saturated and trans fats, cholesterol, sodium and added sugars.

 Exercise is one of the best ways to keep your heart and overall body strong.
 Aim to do about 30 minutes of moderate physical activity five days of the week.
 This can include walking briskly, mowing the lawn, dancing, swimming or playing sports like tennis and basketball.

 Once you have shed the pounds, keep it off by balancing the amount of calories from food with the calories you burn.
 If you find yourself gradually gaining weight again, try portion control, keep a food journal and increase your physical activity.

 Your mental health is just as important as your physical health.
 Pay attention to the signs of depression or bipolar disorder, especially if you have a family history of mental illness, suicide or substance abuse.